Corionis/ELS/README.md

    * Cool new modern web site.
    * ELS will always be free.
 A donation button on the web site(s) will be added eventually.
    * Please use the Discussions.
 Feedback, ideas and code contributors are encouraged.
      * Be kind.
-There is one person working on this.
+There is one person working on this part-time as available.

  * ELS Hint Status Tracker to coordinate local hint status, new in 3.1.0.
  * ELS Hint Status Server to corrdinate remote hint status, new in 3.1.0.